cockroachdb/docs/src/current/v23.2/live-migration-service.md

 ## Installation

-To install the LMS, add the [Helm chart repository](https://molt.cockroachdb.com/lms/charts).
+To install the LMS, add the [Helm chart](https://molt.cockroachdb.com/lms/charts).

 When you install the `molt-lms` chart, the LMS proxy instances and orchestrator are initialized as Kubernetes pods: